blokks/legacy-docs/docs outline.md

 - [PostCSS plugin for Custom Properties](https://github.com/postcss/postcss-custom-properties)

 ### Promises
 Blokks uses [*Promises*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) extensively to handle so called async operations.
 What they are and what they do is beyond the scope of this page.
-If you want to know more, I recommend reading this [article about *Promises*](https://developers.google.com/web/fundamentals/getting-started/primers/promises).

 What you should know is that they aren’t supported by Internet Explorer.
 Luckily, adding the [Promise polyfill](http://supported-browsers/polyfills) will fix this 🤘.

+If you want to know more about *Promises*, [this article](https://developers.google.com/web/fundamentals/getting-started/primers/promises) will bring you up to speed.

 *Supported by: Chrome 33+, Edge 12+, Firefox 29+, Safari 7.1+*